zbigos/hkp-viewer/README.md

 # hkp-viewer
 Q: What the fuck are .hkp files?
-A: They are proprietary-esque biany files for cross stiching
+A: They are proprietary-esque binary files for cross stiching

 Q: Why?
 A: Abakan online (using flash) got deprecated and I need to finish my cross stiching